Newsletter

-If you are passionate about writing, I sure hope there are people in your life who know that, who encourage you and provide you with opportunities to learn as much as you can.
-I'm a writer today because of teachers, librarians, and other adults who noted my interests and abilities and cared enough to nurture and guide them.
-I'm also blessed to be from a family where talent is appreciated and supported.
+If you are passionate about writing, make sure there are people in your life who know that so they can encourage and provide you with opportunities.
+I'm a writer today because of teachers, librarians, and other adults who noted my interests and abilities and cared enough to nurture and guide me.
+I'm also blessed to be from a family in which talent was appreciated and supported.
 Even so, I was pretty clueless when the time came to choose a college.
 There were no professional writers in my family, and none in my small rural community, so unless you are fortunate enough to have a guidance counselor familiar with writing programs, you may be just as unsure as I was about where to head after high school.

 While I ended up at a college that was a great fit and equipped me well for my career, I wish I'd had more information to draw from as I was making that decision.
 I missed out on a lot of valuable opportunities (internships, scholarships, summer programs, etc.) simply because I didn't know they existed.
-So in case you're in the same situation I was, and to thank all those who helped me become a wordwoman, I'd like to "pay it forward" (if you don't know that phrase, read the wonderful book Pay It Forward by Catherine Ryan Hyde!), by providing resources I hope will be helpful.
+To thank all those who helped me become a wordwoman, I'd like to "pay it forward" (if you don't know that phrase, read the wonderful book Pay It Forward by Catherine Ryan Hyde!), by providing resources here that I hope will be helpful.

 Get Inspired!